Peptide Therapy Cost 2026: Transparent Pricing Guide

 Gray Market vs. Pharmacy Pricing

 The price difference between gray market and pharmacy-compounded peptides is significant.
 A gray market vial of BPC-157 might cost $40 to $80.
 The same peptide from a 503A pharmacy through a telehealth provider costs $199 to $249 per month.
+For the full breakdown of why this gap exists, see our research peptides vs prescription peptides guide.

 That price gap exists because the gray market skips every safeguard that costs money: no physician review, no pharmacy license, no sterility testing, no potency verification, no cold-chain shipping, and no accountability if the product is mislabeled or contaminated.